iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 ## Why docker

 We will have compatibility issues and to maintain the environment.
-We have make sure that libraries, dependents, os and hardware used are consistent for all the system used starting from development machine to web server.
+We have to make sure that libraries, dependents, os and hardware used are consistent for all the system used, starting from development machine to production servers.

 This problem is commonly known as **matrix of hell**.